Read the affiliate disclosure page to find out how can you help VPNCentral effortlessly and without spending any money. Read more

 Another option to fix the ISP blocking website issue is to use a third-party site to hide your IP address.
 This, at first sight, looks like an unsafe way to handle IP masquerading.

 Also, it does slow down your connection substantially.
 But it really isn’t that bad.
-It’s, kind of, in the same category as most of the online-based solutions.
+It’s, kind of, in the same category as most online-based solutions.
 It masks your IP address and allows you to, at least in theory, circumvent the ISP-imposed blockage.

 Here are some sites you can use to avoid these limitations.
 Just search through it, and you should be able to access it.